mklinkj/QnA/Jetty/test-jetty12-read-webapp-static-files/README.md

-# Problem with Reading Static Resource Files Located Under the Webapp Path in Jetty12 (EE8)
+# Unable to Read Static Resource Files Located Under the Webapp Path in Jetty12 (EE8)

 Hello,